Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

 I’m living a very different life than I thought I would be four or five years ago.

 It’s easy, when you’re looking ahead to the future, to visualize only the golden, stellar, awesome parts.
 Obviously, right?
 I mean, who sits around visualizing the mundane and tedious and frustrating bits of their future?

 I certainly didn’t.
 All I saw, four or five years ago, was a life of purpose and ease — days full of meaningful client sessions, bountiful green juices, leisurely yoga afternoons … basically your stereotypical cool-girl Instagram feed. <eye roll>

-I do have plenty of clients, and they certainly fill my career with meaning and purpose (as do writing blogs and leading our online programs).
+I do have plenty of clients, and they certainly fill my career with meaning and purpose (as does hosting this podcast, writing blogs, and leading our online programs).

 But in my rosy visualizations, I never pictured what owning a business is actually like — the unpredictable income, the necessity of playing almost ALL of the roles that would normally be divided among a team, the long days, the sense of responsibility for keeping it afloat.